scottjwood/AE_OnionSkinBuddy/README.md

 ## After effects script to create make shift onion skins.

-** this is not very well tested, works well for what I need it for but your mileage may vary **
+**THIS IS NOT TESTED VERY WELL, works well for what I need it for but your mileage may vary **

 Install script into ScriptUI folder, a quick google search will help you with this if you don't know how.